You are hereHome >

 Exposure to lead can affect almost every organ and system in the human body, especially the central nervous system.
 Lead is especially toxic to the brains of young children.

-So far in 2009, CPSC has recalled nearly 1.3 million toys or other children’s products for violations of the lead paint standard.
-The CPSC has recalled an additional 102,700 toys and other children’s products for violation of the 300 ppm lead standard.
+According to our analysis of CPSC recalls over the past twelve months, CPSC has recalled more than half a million toys or other children’s products for violations of the lead paint standard.
+The CPSC has recalled an additional 392,000 toys and other children’s products for violation of the 300 ppm lead standard.

 Numerous scientists have documented the potential health effects of exposure to phthalates in the womb or at crucial stages of development.
 U.S. EPA studies show that the cumulative impact of different phthalates leads to an exponential increase in associated harm.
 According to data from the U.S. Centers for Disease Control and Prevention (CDC), levels of phthalates found in humans are higher than levels shown to cause adverse health effects.
 The data also show phthalate levels are highest in children.